ErroneousBee/erroneousbee.github.com/_posts/2013-03-18-initial-customization-of-arch-linux-on-a-tonido2plug.md

 Unfortunately, there's lots of services poking at the drive, so it often spins up again.

-# Shush syslog by cacheing stuff
+# Shush syslog by cacheing log writes

 One culprit, always spinning up the drive for no good reason is system logger.
 Tell it to hold its horses by setting it to buffer in memory and flush when